 Roy Bean arrived soon after completion of the railroad and set up a tent saloon on company land.
 He later built a wooden structure for his saloon, which he called "The Jersey Lilly" (the sign maker mis-spelled her...

-As a child I dreamed of being an artist or writer...or both, but due to the impossibility at the time, of either of those careers becoming a reality, I became a nurse instead!
-Yes, I played around with art and writing but it was only as a sporadic hobby.
+As a child I dreamed of being an artist or writer...or both.
+It was impossible at the time, neither of those careers could become a reality, So of course I became a nurse instead!
+Yes, I still played around with art and writing but it was only as a sporadic hobby.

 Shop with Confidence (Fine Art America Return Policy)